ReNginx/HyPoGen/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See `LICENSE` file for details.

 ## 🙏 Acknowledgments